brian-bfz/NeuraTwin/README.md

 Brian's notes:
 1. urdfpy is outdated.
 Ignore its requirement on networkx version.
 When running it for the first time, numpy will return an error saying that np.float is outdated.
 Replace that with float.
+2. You also need to download the xarm folder, which contains the robot's urdf.
+3. env_install may fail if a folder named /tmp/extensions already exists.
+In this case, go to process_data/TRELLIS/setup.sh, change all instances of /tmp/extensions to an empty folder, then run setup.sh again.

 Options:
 -   --inv_ctrl: inverse the control direction